nkabbara/nkabbara.github.io/books/on-writing-well.md

 * One way to go about creating material for your memoirs is: everyday, write a complete piece from what is most vivid in your memory.
 Then file it away.
 Don't go through old notes and such.
 Once you have enough full pieces, a pattern will start to emerge and you'll know what kind of memoir you're going to have.

 A good example that encompasses everything we've seen so far:

+> There used to be a time when neighbors took care of one another, remembered.
+It no longer seemed to happen that way, however.
+He wondered if it was because everyone in the modern world was so busy.
+It occurred to him that people today have so many things to do that they don’t have time for old-fashioned friendship.
+Things didn’t work that way in America in previous eras.
+And he knew that the situation was very different in other countries, as he recalled from the years when he lived in villages in Spain and Italy.
+It almost seemed to him that as people got richer and built their houses farther apart they isolated themselves from the essentials of life.
+And there was another thought that troubled him.
+His friends had deserted him when he needed them most during his recent illness.
+It was almost as if they found him guilty of doing something shameful.
+He recalled reading somewhere about societies in primitive parts of the world in which sick people were shunned, though he had never heard of any such ritual in America.

 Author's suggestions for improvements: